 The College of Music is a community of diverse talent and inspiration.
 It is accredited by the National Association of Schools of Music (11250 Roger Bacon Drive, Suite 21; Reston, Va.
 20190-5248; telephone 703-437-0700).
-This distinction means the college meets or exceeds the associationís strict academic standards for excellence in education.
+This distinction means the college meets or exceeds the association's strict academic standards for excellence in education.

-You will need to be admitted to the College of Music through an audition in addition to applying to the university.
+You'll need to be admitted to the College of Music through an audition in addition to applying to the university.
 Auditions are held on campus during the spring semester for enrollment the following fall.

-Our Career Center, Learning Center and professional academic advisors are among the many valuable resources that are available to you at UNT.
+Our Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
 The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan a class schedule each semester.

-We encourage you to fulfill the graduation requirements for the Texas Recommended or Distinguished Achievement Program or the equivalent in high school.
+We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.

-In your junior year, take the SAT or the ACT and have your scores sent to UNT.
+In your junior year, take the SAT or ACT and have your scores sent to UNT.

 In the fall of your senior year, apply for admission to UNT and to audition for the College of Music by the first Monday in December.
-You can apply for admission to UNT at Apply Texas.
-The College of Music application, audition requirements, audition dates and repertoire are available on our website.
+You can apply for admission to UNT at ApplyTexas.org.
+The College of Music application, audition requirements, audition dates and repertoire are available at our website.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.

-If you're attending a Texas community college, you should consult our Transfer Articulation web page, the UNT Undergraduate Catalog and an academic counselor/advisor to discuss your degree plan.
+If you're attending a Texas community college, you should consult our online transfer guides, the UNT Undergraduate Catalog and an academic counselor or advisor to review your degree plan.
 Proper planning will allow you to receive the maximum amount of transfer credits.

 Our Transfer Center will help you make a successful transition to college life at UNT by connecting you with a peer mentor and other campus resources.
-More than 3,500 students transfer to UNT each year.
+Each year, 3,900 students transfer to UNT.